What Is Cloud Accounting?

 - Whether you choose to host a desktop software or choose a SaaS

 - How many users need access to your software

 - What features you need, and whether you can get them in the core software or an add-on

 Some accountants will include your software, hosting, and other technology requirements in a comprehensive price that includes bookkeeping, payroll, controller review, and tax compliance.
 In these cases, the accountant will likely deal with the cloud accounting vendor and you will not have to manage that relationship.
 In other cases, the accountant may simply pass on some references to you and leave you to work with the vendor directly.

 How to Get Started

 Frankly, we’re pretty excited about the possibilities and results we’ve seen with the implementations we’ve done.
 If we’ve piqued your curiosity about cloud accounting, please feel free to reach out so we can continue the conversation.
 We can share any specific current success stories of clients we have successful moved to the cloud, and we can discuss our recommendations and costs for a proposed move for your business.

-Give us a call or email us to find out more or to set up your complimentary consultation.
+Complete our Consult Request Form to find out more or to set up your complimentary consultation.
 During this consultation, we will go over your unique situation, evaluate service options we can provide for you, answer questions about the services we provide, provide pricing estimates, and decide whether we are a good fit to work together.
 Unfortunately, we cannot answer specific tax or accounting questions without a signed engagement letter.